selabs-ur1/doodle/README.md

 There are 2 type of fuzzing tools such as binary oriented tools and Structure-aware fuzzing tool. [the main difference with binary fuzzing tool such as libFuzz is that structure-aware fuzzing tools leverage domain-specific knowledge of the input format to produce inputs that are syntactically valid by construction meanwhile binary fuzzing tools like AFL and libFuzzer treat the input as a sequence of bytes.
 If the test program expects highly structured inputs, such as XML documents or JavaScript programs, then mutating byte-arrays often results in syntactically invalid inputs; the core of the test program remains untested.](https://github.com/rohanpadhye/jqf#what-is-structure-aware-fuzzing)

 ## Implementing fuzzing with Javafuzz
-[*JavaFuzz*](https://gitlab.com/gitlab-org/security-products/analyzers/fuzzers/javafuzz) is a binary oriented, coverage-guided fuzzer for testing Java packages.
+[**JavaFuzz**](https://gitlab.com/gitlab-org/security-products/analyzers/fuzzers/javafuzz) is a binary oriented, coverage-guided fuzzer for testing Java packages.
+It uses [**Jacoco**](https://www.jacoco.org/jacoco/) as coverage tool.
-This tutorial consists in installing Javafuzz, setting it up and use it to test the doole api by using corrupt HTTP requests as input data.
+This tutorial consists in installing Javafuzz, setting it up and use it to test the **doodle api** by using corrupt HTTP requests as input data.

 ### Usage of Javafuzz
 Setting up Javafuzz is blatantly simple.